 I hadn’t been to Giddy Up Burgers before, but I wish I had.
 The aroma of freshly cooked hamburger met us at the door and was incredibly enticing.
 The building is really great.
 You can be sure they got high marks for ambiance.
+The space inside is large and open, so even if there are screaming children about (and there were), you can find a quite corner.
 They also had quite a few beers on tap, plus a cider or two and a homemade rootbeer.

 The fries were really good here.
-I wasn’t expecting every place so far to have good fries.
-I feel like that’s an important part of the burger experience, so I’m happy to see so much consistency.
-The order of fries was a little on the small side.
+I feel like that’s an important part of the burger experience, so I’m happy to see so much consistency among all the burger joints.
+The size of the regular fries at Giddy Up was a little on the small side.
 Overall, we really liked and enjoyed Giddy Up.
-I’ll definitely go back there in the future.
+The burgers are solid.

 Cost of two classic cheeseburgers & fries: $16